Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/snapshot.md

 * Steve Slevinski: technical steward, encoding architect, and maintainer
 * next-generation continuity path: identified but still too informal

-This means continuity exists, but it is not yet institutionally strong enough for the scale of the assets involved.
+This means continuity exists, but the support model is not yet strong enough for the scale of the assets involved.

 ## Immediate Risk Areas